Harrison Oxley: St Edmundsbury Cathedral

 After National Service, Oxley was appointed as Organist of St Edmundsbury Cathedral in 1957, aged 24 – the youngest cathedral organist at that time.
 His conducting of the Bury Bach Choir (with whom he worked until his retirement in 2001) was highly praised.
 Oxley controversially decided to introduce girls into the then all-male cathedral choir in the early 1970s.
 The mixed choir stopped some time after a new Provost of the cathedral took office in 1981 and began to phase out the girls.
 Oxley resigned in 1984 on a point of principle.
-He said that he had never been forgiven by some other cathedral organists for his actions in admitting girls but he could not see a reason to "bar half of humanity from the benefits and opportunities of cathedral choir membership.".
-The cathedral choir has only very recently re-admitted girls on an equal footing (2021).
+He said that he had never been forgiven by some other cathedral organists for his actions in admitting girls but he could not see a reason to "bar half of humanity from the benefits and opportunities of cathedral choir membership."
+The cathedral choir only re-admitted girls on an equal footing in 2021.
 The St Cecilia Chorale, formed in 2002 by James Thomas, was the successor to the girls part of the cathedral choir, having erstwhile been under the directorship of Oxley after his resignation from St Edmundsbury, independently from the Cathedral.
 Before 2002 it operated under the name the St Cecilia Singers.
 Although girls have been reinstated back into the cathedral choir, Harrison Oxley's forward-thinking and pioneering work with girls' voices, ensuring equality of vocal opportunities, has been quite overlooked by some other English cathedrals, themselves claiming to be the first to have admitted girls.